mgkid3310/AWESome/README.md

 1. GPWS (Ground Proximity Warning)

+GPWS has two modes: F-16 and B747.
+F-16's Bit**ing Betty GPWS includes
-Includes missile warning and other sound-warnings from F16's Bit**ing
+missile warning and other sound-warnings (voice informers).
+Gives basic
-Betty.
-Gives basic warnings such as: Pull Up, Altitude, Counter, etc.
+warnings such as: Counter; Warning; Caution; etc., and is suitable for
+fighter planes.
+B747's GPWS has more familiar sounds from commercial
+airliners including altitude informers during landing.
+Suitable for
+large transport or support planes.
 &nbsp;

 2. Realistic Aerodynamics (drag, lift, etc.)